casadoj/EFAS_skill/README.md

 Parameters in the [configuration file](config/config.yml) specifically involved in this step:

-* `rp`: return period (years) associated to the discharge threshold ($Q_{rp}$).
+* `discharge>return_period>threshold`: return period (years) associated to the discharge threshold ($Q_{rp}$).
-* `reducing_factor`: it not None, a value between 0-1 that reduces the discharge threshold ($Q_{rp}$) in order to produce the 3-class exceedance time series explained above.
+* `discharge>return_period>reducing_factor`: it not None, a value between 0-1 that reduces the discharge threshold ($Q_{rp}$) in order to produce the 3-class exceedance time series explained above.
-* `file_thresholds`: location of the NetCDF file with the discharge associated to several return period for all the fixed reporting points.
+* `discharge>return_period>input`: location of the NetCDF file with the discharge associated to several return period for all the fixed reporting points.
-* `paths:output:exceedance:reanalysis` is the directory where the output of this step will be saved.
+* `exceedance>output>forecast` is the directory where the output of this step will be saved.

 ### 3.2 Preprocess the forecast discharge

-This [notebook](notebook/4_forecast_preprocessing.ipynb) preprocesses the discharge forecasts.
-The objective is the same as the previous step, i.e., to create a data set of exceedances over threshold, but in this case for the forecasts.
+This [notebook](notebook/3_forecast_preprocessing.ipynb) preprocesses the discharge forecasts.
+The objective is the same as in the previous step, i.e., to create a data set of exceedances over threshold, but in this case for the forecasts.
 The procedure is, however, a bit more complex since it involves overlapping forecasts from 4 numerical weather predictors (NWP) that, in some cases, have several runs (members) in every forecast.

 As in the reanalysis, the output of the forecast preprocessing are NetCDF files with the time series of exceedance over threshold.
 Depending on whether the `reducing_factor` is enabled or not, the NetCDF files will contain one or two variables: the exceedance over the discharge threshold ($Q_{rp}$), and, if applicable, the exceedance over the reduced discharge threshold ($\lambda \cdot Q_{rp}$).
 In any case, the dataset contains values in the range 0-1 with the proportion of model runs (members) that exceeded the specific discharge threshold.
 For the deterministic NWP (DWD and ECMWF-HRES) values can only be either 0 or 1.